jeremyandrews/kakaia/README.md

 Functionality:

 - stream audio so conversion to text happens while user is speaking
+- push notifications from engine to client(s)
-- encrypt data sent between client(s) and engine so it can be sent across public networks without fear of eavesdropping
+- encrypt data sent between client(s) and engine so it can be securely sent across public networks
 - training: allow training of words/phrases, explore how to improve audio to text conversion (and to add support for unrecognized words, such as "kakaia")
-- add commmand for getting weather information
-- add command for setting reminders
-- add command for creating/updating todo lists
-- add commands for controlling smart devices
-- add support for dictating emails/lengthy texts
 - add punctuation (either spoken words ie "comma", or automatically based on the metadata identifying pauses, etc)
-- attempt to recognize different speakers and identify them in the text
+- attempt to recognize different speakers and optionally identify them in the text, or filter extraneous speakers
-- push notifications from engine to client(s)
+- add additional commands:
+  - getting weather information
+  - controlling smart devices
+  - setting reminders
+  - creating/updating todo lists
+  - dictating emails/notes

 Additional clients: